Calming Strategies That Actually Work for Angry Children

 “Calm down!”

-This command requires the prefrontal cortex—the exact part of the brain that has gone offline during anger.
-Eisenberg et al. (2010, Annual Review of Psychology) showed that effortful control—the regulatory capacity required to “calm down”—is precisely the faculty that becomes unavailable under high emotional arousal.
-It also implies the child is choosing to be upset, which adds shame to an already overwhelmed system.
+This command requires the part of your child's brain that manages impulses—the exact part that has gone offline during anger.
+Eisenberg et al. (2010, Annual Review of Psychology) showed that the self-control needed to “calm down” is precisely what becomes unavailable when big feelings take over.
+It also implies your child is choosing to be upset, which adds shame on top of an already overwhelmed system.

 Punishment during the episode